CaoYuchen/caoyuchen.github.io/portfolio/index.md

 ## Blender indoor rendering:

 This is a realistic indoor renderning in Blender, I made it mainly for scientific dataset generation purpose, the render can be real time.

+The main work includes 3D model building, accurate size, illumination, realistic camera setting, etc. You can view it below:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/3vrjjfpUNiM" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>